 A pneumococcal polysaccharide vaccine may be given to anyone over two years old who has an illness that affects their immune system and to people over age 65.

 Bacterial meningitis from Neisseria meningitidis is spread through close contact, such as kissing or sharing glasses and utensils.
 Good hygiene practices, including proper hand washing, will decrease the chances of spreading the bacteria.
-If you have been in close contact with someone who has been diagnosed with bacterial meningitis, speak with your doctor.
+If you have been in close contact with someone who has been diagnosed with the bacterial infection, speak with your doctor.
 Sometimes, antibiotics may be ordered to prevent illness.

 Meningitis, particularly bacterial meningitis, can cause sepsis, which can develop into septic shock, resulting in death.

-Survivors of meningitis may recover completely, while others may be left with complications such as hearing loss, seizures, and more.
+Survivors may recover completely, while others may be left with complications such as hearing loss, seizures, and more.